 Chemistry and Preparation

 A toxoid is an inactivated form of a bacterial toxin.
 An antitoxin is an antibody or antibody fragment capable of neutralizing a toxin.
 Multiple injections of formalin-inactivated toxoid are required over months to effectively immunize horses against botulinum toxin and to produce equine-derived antitoxins.37 The resultant antibotulinum immunoglobulin requires several purification and preparation steps.30 Heptavalent botulism antitoxin is produced by pooling plasma from horses immunized with seven specific botulinum toxoid types (A–G) followed by pepsin digestion and blending of the seven unique serotype antitoxins into a heptavalent product.11 The antitoxin potencies for botulism serotypes A to G in H-BAT are provided in Table A6–1.
-By convention, 1 IU of BAT neutralizes 10,000 mouse intraperitoneal median lethal doses (MIPLD50) of toxin types A, B, C, D, and F and 1,000 MIPLD50 of toxin type E (the IU for type G remains undefined).15 As the equine H-BAT is “despeciated” by pepsin enzymatic cleavage to remove the Fc fragment portion, the resultant product is composed of 90% or greater Fab and F(ab′)2 immunoglobulin fragments and less than 2% intact immunoglobulin G (IgG).16 This decreases the risk of immediate ...
+By convention, 1 IU of BAT neutralizes 10,000 mouse intraperitoneal median lethal doses (MIPLD50) of toxin types A, B, C, D, and F and 1,000 MIPLD50 of toxin type E (the IU for type G remains undefined).15 As the equine H-BAT is “despeciated” by pepsin enzymatic cleavage to remove the Fc fragment portion, the resultant product is composed of 90% or greater Fab and F(ab′)2 immunoglobulin fragments and less than 2% intact immunoglobulin G (IgG).16 This decreases ...